-A summary of sensitivities to market risks for the regulatory solvency, total equity and profit for the year is presented in the tables below and summarises the required capital for market risks based on the standard model
+A summary of sensitivities to market risks for the regulatory solvency, total equity and profit for the year is presented in the tables below.
+The first table summarises the required capital for market risks based on the standard model:

 Market risk - required capital

-31 December 2022 31 December 2021
+31 December 2023 31 December 2022

-Interest rate 75 103
+Interest rate 40 75

-Equity 128 321
+Equity 159 128

-Property 169 181
+Property 207 169

-Currency 24 27
+Currency 37 24

-Spread 161 161
+Spread 199 161

 Concentration - -

-Diversification (negative) -140 -179
+Diversification (negative) -132 -140

-Total 417 614
+Total 509 417

 The main market risks of a.s.r. non-life are equity, property and spread risk.
 This is in line with the risk budgets based on the strategic asset allocation study.
+The market risks at year-end 2023 also contains the risks of the Aegon non-life portfolio.